Steyr nativity scenes and the tales they tell

 The Steyr Christkindl Region has longstanding iron traditions going back to the Middle Ages when it was already being processed and traded in the region.
 In those days the winter months meant a meagre life for nail makers but they could earn some extra money by building nativity scenes.
 Small fired clay figurines (“Loahmmandln”) were lovingly painted, positioned on a nativity scene mountain and placed in wooden boxes that were closed off with a protective glass pane.
 That’s how wooden box nativity scenes, also called nail maker nativity scenes, typical of our region came into being.

 Nativity scene stations during the round tour:

-Wooden nativity scene in the Town Hall inner courtyard, nativity scene tree in the Stadtplatz Square, Lamberg nativity scene figurines in the Palm House in the castle park and a replica of the Steyr Kripperl at the Old Town Advent Market.
+Wooden nativity scene in the Town Hall inner courtyard, nativity scene tree in the Stadtplatz Square, Lamberg nativity scene figurines in the Palm House in the castle park and a replica of the Steyr Kripperl in the christmas museum.